Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Sometimes, factors out of our control such as genetics play a role as well.
 What I am trying to say is that we treat your body and how it feels, not what a picture shows us.
 The only way to diagnose DDD or arthritic changes in your spine is with images such as X-rays or MRIs.
 The top 5 questions I get about DDD or degenerative disc disease.

-The great news is that the correlation between the amount of degenerative changes and pain, ins't strong.
+The great news is that the correlation between the amount of degenerative changes and pain, isn't strong.

 So you can have a lot of changes in your spine ranging from arthritis to DDD without constant lower back pain.
 I have seen this so many times when I treat patients.